-Drawing on decades of research, Boko Haram is a timely addition to the acclaimed Ohio Short Histories of Africa.
-Brandon Kendhammer and Carmen McCain—two leading specialists on northern Nigeria—separate fact from fiction within one of the world’s least understood conflicts.
-Most uniquely, it is a social history, one that tells the story of Boko Haram’s violence through the journalism, literature, film, and music made by people close to it.
+Drawing on years of research, Boko Haram is a timely addition to the acclaimed Ohio Short Histories of Africa.
+Brandon Kendhammer and Carmen McCain—two leading specialists on northern Nigeria—separate fact from fiction within one of the world’s least-understood conflicts.
+Most distinctively, it is a social history, one that tells the story of Boko Haram’s violence through the journalism, literature, film, and music made by people close to it.

 This book is not yet available for desk or examination copy requests.
 Please check back soon.